-- Grit - Gain a chance to ignore damage from a shot that would kill you, when this happens +50 health.
+- Grit - Gain a chance to ignore damage from a shot that would kill, when this happens +50 health.

 - Double Up - Adds another gun to the turret, turret deals slag damage.

-- Nuke - Placing your turret sets off a small nuclear blast.
+- Nuke - Placing a turret sets off a small nuclear blast.

-- Gemini - Allows you to deploy two turrets.
+- Gemini - Allows the deployment of two turrets.